-Most relevant type 25 and phase of conflict Simplified Example Results Chain Explanation Types of conflict:• Conflicts involving the Reduced conflict PSD interventions improve the governance of the private sector, which reduces the diversion of resources to parties in the conflict. looting of high-value natural resources Reduced diversion of resources to parties of the conflict As a major societal actor, the decisions and behaviour of the private sector has a major role in influencing government behaviour and actions.
-Conflict phase: Active conflict Stabilised post-conflict situation Private sector improves governance PSD intervention Initiatives such as the Extractive Industries Transparency Initiative encourage private firms to behave responsibly and transparently in their relations with the state, reporting what payments are made and to whom.
+Most relevant type 25 and phase of conflict Simplified Example Results Chain Explanation Types of conflict: • Conflicts involving the Reduced conflict PSD interventions improve the governance of the private sector, which reduces the diversion of resources to parties in the conflict. looting of high-value natural resources Reduced diversion of resources As a major societal actor, the decisions and behaviour of the private sector has a major role in influencing government behaviour and actions.
+Conflict phase: Private sector improves governance PSD intervention Initiatives such as the Extractive Industries Transparency Initiative encourage private firms to behave responsibly and transparently in the relations with the state, reporting what payments are made and whom.
 This can reduce conflict by denying combatants the funds needed to fuel conflict.
-Types of conflict:• Conflictsinvolving Reduced conflict PSD interventions reduce inequality between parties to a conflict, thus reducing resentment and the likelihood of conflict. horizontal inequalities among ethnic, religious or regional groups Reduced tension between different groups Where conflict is driven by resentment and anger over inequitable distribution of resources, PSD interventions that support economic improvements by marginalized populations may reduce these tensions Conflict phase:Stable situation with latent conflict Reduced inequality and thus support peace. • Stabilised post-conflict situation PSD intervention
+Types of conflict: • Conflicts involving Reduced conflict PSD interventions reduce inequality between parties to a conflict, thus reducing resentment and the likelihood of conflict. horizontal inequalities among ethnic, religious or regional groups Conflict phase: Stable situation with latent conflict Stabilised post-conflict situation Reduced tension between different groups Reduced inequality PSD intervention Where conflict is driven by resentment and anger over inequitable distribution of resources, PSD interventions that support economic improvements by marginalized populations may reduce these tensions and thus support peace.